datawire/ambassador-agent/README.md

 ### Namespace-scoped installation

-By default, the Ambassasor Agent is installed with cluster-wide RBAC permissions.
+By default, the Ambassador Agent is installed with cluster-wide RBAC permissions.
 If you would like to do a namespace-scoped installation, the namespaces that you would like the Ambassador Agent to snapshot can be passed in by adding them to `rbac.namespaces` in the `values.yaml` file.
 ```shell
 helm install ambassador-agent datawire/ambassador-agent --namespace ambassador --create-namespace --set "rbac.namespace={<NAMESPACE_1>[,...]}"